 Broccoli Florets versus Broccoli Pieces

-I generally use frozen broccoli florets as opposed to fresh broccoli.
+I generally use frozen broccoli florets rather than fresh broccoli.
 While fresh broccoli would work, I like the consistency and tenderness that frozen broccoli provides.
-In addition, the frozen broccoli is already cut up and ready to use.
+In addition, frozen broccoli is already cut up and ready to use.

 However, there is a huge difference between using broccoli florets and broccoli pieces.